St. Louis Arena: Spirits of St. Louis – ABA Era (1974–76)

 After the 1968 departure of the NBA's Hawks, the Carolina Cougars moved to the city and took the name Spirits of St. Louis.
 The Spirits played in the Arena for the final two seasons of the American Basketball Association (ABA), 1974–75 and 1975–76.
 Their announcer on KMOX radio was a young Bob Costas.
-Young players such as Steve Jones ("Snapper", now a TV analyst), Marvin Barnes ("Bad News), Maurice Lucas and Moses Malone all played for the Spirits during their tenure at the Arena.
+Young players such as Steve Jones ("Snapper", later a TV analyst), Marvin Barnes ("Bad News), Maurice Lucas and Moses Malone all played for the Spirits during their tenure at the Arena.
 The team was not included in the ABA–NBA merger in 1976, when the Indiana Pacers, San Antonio Spurs, Denver Nuggets and New York Nets joined the NBA.
 The Spirits and the Kentucky Colonels were disbanded.

 Spirits owners Ozzie and Daniel Silna pulled off a coup in their dissolution agreement when the ABA–NBA merger was finalized.
 The Silnas negotiated to receive a portion of TV monies in perpetuity, a deal that netted them over $250 million before they were bought out by the NBA in 2014 for a reported $500 million.